-Click the Transmitted (TX) link in the Packets folder of the Monitoring menu to view the following graph of packets transmitted from the Switch.
+Click Monitoring > Packets > Transmitted (TX) to view the following graph of packets transmitted from the Switch.

-Figure 8-7.
+Figure 8-8.
 Tx Packets Analysis window (line graph for Bytes and Packets)

 To view the Transmitted (TX) Table, click the link View Table, which will show the following table: